-- Royal Museums Greenwich is committed to processing information in accordance with the Data Protection Act (DPA) 1998.
-Images will be stored securely in appropriate file formats on servers belonging to Royal Museums Greenwich.
+6. RMG is committed to processing information in accordance with the current Data Protection Act (DPA).
+Images will be stored securely in appropriate file formats on servers belonging to RMG.

 9. Winning images

-- If your image is selected as one of the winning images, you will be entitled to receive a cash prize.
-Prizes are breakdown as follows: Overall Winner £10,000, Category Winners £1500, Category Runner-Ups £500, Category Highly Commended £250, Special Prize Winners £750.
+2. If your image is selected as one of the winning images, you will be entitled to receive a cash prize.
+The breakdown of prizes is as follows: Overall Winner £10,000, Category Winners £1500, Category Runner-Ups £500, Category Highly Commended £250, Special Prize Winners £750.
+Group winners will receive their prize split equally between the group members.
 Full details of all prizes are outlined here.
 Prizes will be payable in Pounds Sterling.
 All prize-winners will also receive a one year subscription to BBC Sky at Night Magazine for which no cash alternative is available.
-No alternative prizes are available in whole or in part.
+Prizes are non-transferable and no alternative prizes are available in whole or in part.

-- The full names, county/region and country of the winners, will be published on the competition website no later than 17 September 2017 for a period of at least 3 months.
+3. The full names, country and county (if resident in the UK) of the winners will be published on the competition website no later than 26 October 2018 for a period of at least 3 months.

-- The winning images from all categories will be formally acquired as donations to the NMM Permanent Collections.
-If you do not want your image to become part of the NMM permanent collection you will have the opportunity to opt out when you are informed that you are one of the winning images.
+5. The winning images from all categories will be formally acquired as donations to the NMM Permanent Collections.
+If you do not want your image to become part of the NMM permanent collection, you will have the opportunity to opt out when you are informed that your image is one of the winning images.
 The born digital images will be acquired in perpetuity; and be managed and stored in accordance with national museum standards.

 10. Governing Law

-- Where there is reasonable doubt about whether a photograph meets the entry criteria of the competition, or has been taken with the equipment and under the circumstances described on the entry form, the organisers reserve the right to disqualify the image.
-Wherever possible, the entrant/s will be given the opportunity to answer queries from the judges before a final decision on disqualification is made.
+4. Where there is reasonable doubt about whether a photograph meets the entry criteria of the competition, or has been taken with the equipment and under the circumstances described on the entry form, the organisers reserve the right to disqualify the image.
+Wherever possible, the entrant(s) will be given the opportunity to answer queries from the judges before a final decision on disqualification is made.

 12. Invalid entries

-- All entries to the competition must be submitted via the competition website.
-The Royal Observatory Greenwich will not accept images submitted by any other means.
+1. All entries to the competition must be submitted via the competition website.
+RMG will not accept images submitted by any other means.

-- RMG reserves the right to pre-vet and/or moderate photos submitted and reserves the right to not display uploaded content to the website or remove, suspend or disable access to photos, at any time, at its sole discretion, without liability or prior notice.
+4. RMG reserves the right to pre-vet and/or moderate submitted photos and reserves the right to not display uploaded content to the website or remove, suspend or disable access to photos, at any time, at its sole discretion, without liability or prior notice.

-- The Royal Observatory Greenwich reserves the right to cancel or amend the Insight Astronomy Photographer of the Year competition and/or exhibition at any time owing to circumstances outside its reasonable control and where circumstances make this unavoidable, but will always use all reasonable endeavours to minimise the effect on participants to avoid undue disappointment.
+5. RMG reserves the right to cancel or amend the Insight Astronomy Photographer of the Year competition and/or exhibition and touring exhibition at any time owing to circumstances outside its reasonable control and where circumstances make this unavoidable, but will always use all reasonable endeavours to minimise the effect on participants to avoid undue disappointment.